NBKRedSpy/CardSurvival-Localization/README.md

 # Todo:
 * Maybe use tabs instead of commas since the text can have commas.
 Maybe have option between CSV and TSV since tabs are easier import and manipulate.
 * It needs to remove duplicates, or at least warn about them.
 There are mods which have the same key multiple times.
 Usually it has the same text.
-Maybe just by need of the ModLoader format?
+Maybe it is duped because object references are duped?
 * Should remove the *.json glob.
-They will always be .json and just needs a root directly specified.
+They will always be .json and just needs a root directory specified.
 * CSV output should support wrapping the columns in quotes and quotation escaping.